Gin-Quin/Fa/graphics/REAMDE.md

 After many reflexion, my answer is no. For several reasons :

 - First, the graphic APIs are currently having a small revolution with Vulkan and Metal slowly taking out OpenGL and his friends.
-I'd later wait how this graphic API war is going to end.
+I'd later wait how this graphic API war is going to end and wait for the next very good universal framework (the next SDL or SFML),
 - There are many graphical frameworks, and all of them have their own area of specialisation.
 I could put a lot of effort into building a standard Fa's framework.
 But I could also put almost zero effort into building no framework but easy bindings and the everyone would use his framework of heart.

-What I could do is propose my own web framework inspired by Svelte and React with natural bindings :

-- with a NativeScript-like framework for mobile applications.
-- with an Electron-like framework for desktop applications.

-But that's actually a different project.
+Plus I really think the future of programming is not those kind of frameworks.
+I think the future is a webview-like system :

+- Every client device has its functional webview (of course, otherwise they could not navigate the web),
+- A webview is less and less "web" and more and more "universal view".
+You can create any application with a web view,
+- So an application will be Javascript/Wasm, directly connected to the webview,
+- The file system modifications (saving, etc...) would be done via a distant server (web-style) or a local server (electron-style).

+The near future is Js and the upcoming future is Wasm.
+So let's focus on these two targets.
+And also on C++ because because it's so cool and powerful.

+I may create my own graphical framework later when Wasm is mature and ready.
+Fa -> Wasm -> (Web)View API.